enoklearn/engineering/modules/architecture.md

 <details open>
    <summary><b>Tech Stack Ramping</b></summary><br/>

-   With this topic, you’ll learn about techniques that enable you to quickly ramp up on new tech stacks and start shipping new features.
+   With this topic, you'll learn about techniques that enable you to quickly ramp up on new tech stacks and start shipping new features.

    #### Learning Outcomes
    * List some considerations you might have when ramping on new tech stacks